License Plate Recognition

 Viinex supports two work modes for two possible use scenarios in integrating software recognition performed on video stream or on still images (JPEG)

-Recognition performed on video stream
+License Plate Recognition performed on video stream

 This is a typical scenario for transport checkpoints, when a video analytics algorithm analyzes all frames in the video stream, since at the moving vehicle the geometry of license plate symbols in the images captured by the camera may change.

-Managed mode (HTTP request)
+License plate recognition in managed mode (HTTP request)

 Recognition algorithm mode can be operated: in this case the integrating application can start and stop the algorithm, when a vehicle is in front of the camera (after receiving information from the loop or other sensors and detectors, button being pushed etc).